jersey-griggs/jersey.griggs.github.io/index.md

 I cover wellness, outdoor adventure, travel, and lifestyle topics on digital and print platforms.

-My work has been featured in The Discoverer, Travel Trivia, Seeqr, The Sunrise Guide, Herbstalk and Elephant Journal.
+My work has been featured in Business Insider, The Discoverer, Travel Trivia, Seeqr, The Sunrise Guide, Herbstalk and Elephant Journal.

 I also work with clients in a varied capacity to assist with their writing needs.
 To learn more, head over to my services page.